awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-This method also unnests nested structs inside of arrays, but for historical reasons the name of such fields are prepended with the name of the enclosing array and "\.val"\.
+This method also unnests nested structs inside of arrays\.
+But for historical reasons, the names of such fields are prepended with the name of the enclosing array and "`.val`"\.

 ## def withFrameSchema<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-withFrameSchema"></a>

 ```
 def withFrameSchema( getSchema : () => Schema ) : DynamicFrame
 ```
-+ `getSchema`  —  Function that returns the schema to use\.
++ `getSchema` — A function that returns the schema to use\.
 Specified as a zero\-parameter function to defer potentially expensive computation\.

-Sets the schema of this DynamicFrame to the specified value\.
-This is primarily used internally to avoid costly schema re\-computation\.
+Sets the schema of this `DynamicFrame` to the specified value\.
+This is primarily used internally to avoid costly schema recomputation\.
 The passed\-in schema must contain all columns present in the data\.

 ## def withName<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-withName"></a>

 ```
 def withName( name : String ) : DynamicFrame
 ```
-+ `name`  —  New name to use\.
++ `name` — The new name to use\.

-Returns a copy of this DynamicFrame with a new name\.
+Returns a copy of this `DynamicFrame` with a new name\.

 ## def withTransformationContext<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-withTransformationContext"></a>